Winter On The Trail

 Winter in the woods is about snow and ice; wildlife and bird sightings; active days, and cozy nights by the fire.
 Fill your day with skiing, snowshoeing, ice fishing and sledding.
 Warm up in our wood-fired sauna, then roll in the snow.
 Relax in your cabin with a hot beverage and a good book, or step outside to see the starry sky and perhaps the northern lights.
 You may even hear the wolves howl.

-Many activites can be accessed right from your cabin.
+Many activities can be accessed right from your cabin.
 Others are just a short drive away.

 Cross-country skiing: Over 75k of trails begin right from our property.
 These are groomed with a Pisten-Bully groomer.
 Our season generally begins in late December, and lasts well in to March.
 The Upper Gunflint Trail ski pass is required, and is available at the lodge.